ajamina/playing-with-git/README.md

 From https://help.github.com/articles/about-collaborative-development-models/ :
 > In the shared repository model, collaborators are granted push access to a single shared repository and topic branches are created when changes need to be made.
 Pull requests are useful in this model as they initiate code review and general discussion about a set of changes before the changes are merged into the main development branch.
 This model is more prevalent with small teams and organizations collaborating on private projects.

+### What is a branch?
+A branch is a pointer to a commit.
+When you branch off a branch, you get a 'snapshot'.
+Having your own branch means you can commit to the code without affecting the original.

 ## Main branches

 Suppose we are starting with a new project or jumping onto an existing project.
 There will exist a `master` branch and a parallel `dev` branch.